A four-dimensional mapping class group relation: Introduction

 We would like to point out a result for the symplectic mapping class group of $\CP^2 \# 3\overline{\CP}^2$.
-Capping off $\del W$ by a disc bundle over a $2$-torus, we obtain $\CP^2 \# 3\overline{\CP}^2$ with a certain symplectic structure $\omega'$ and a relation between Dehn twists on its symplectic mapping class group canonically induced by Theorem \ref{thm: relation}.
-Li, Li and Wu \cite{LLW} show that $\pi_0(\Symp_c(\CP^2 \# 3\overline{\CP}^2, \omega'))$ is a finite group generated by Dehn twists.
+Capping off the boundary $\del W$ of the Weinstein domain $(W, \omega)$ in Theorem~\ref{thm: relation} by a disc bundle over a $2$-torus, we obtain $\CP^2 \# 3\overline{\CP}^2$ with a certain symplectic structure $\omega'$ and a relation between two products of Dehn twists on its symplectic mapping class group canonically induced by Theorem \ref{thm: relation}.
+Li, Li and Wu \cite{LLW} showed that the symplectic mapping class group $\pi_0(\Symp_c(\CP^2 \# 3\overline{\CP}^2, \omega'))$ is a finite group generated by Dehn twists.
 Moreover, it also follows from their argument that the square of any Dehn twist is symplectically isotopic to the identity.
-Hence, one could easily find a relation between Dehn twists in $\pi_0(\Symp_c(\CP^2 \# 3\overline{\CP}^2, \omega'))$.
-It does not seem that such a relation concludes Theorem \ref{thm: relation} directly.
-In fact, any Dehn twist defined on a Weinstein domain, more generally a Liouville domain has infinite order in its symplectic mapping class group \cite{BGZ}.
+Hence, one could easily find a relation between two products of Dehn twists in $\pi_0(\Symp_c(\CP^2 \# 3\overline{\CP}^2, \omega'))$.
+However, such a relation does not imply Theorem \ref{thm: relation} directly yet unless we understand the difference between $\pi_0(\Symp_c(\CP^2 \# 3\overline{\CP}^2, \omega'))$ and $\pi_0(\Symp_c(W, \omega))$.

-With the help of Lefschetz fibrations and open books, the author \cite{ObaFillings} constructs $(4n-1)$-dimensional contact manifolds admitting infinitely many Weinstein, or equivalently Stein fillings up to homotopy.
-While the result for the remaining dimensions, $4n+1$, is still open, Lazarev \cite{Laz} produces contact manifolds in \textit{every} odd dimension with arbitrarily finitely many Weinstein fillings by using an $h$-principle argument.
-As an application of Theorem \ref{thm: relation}, one can partially recover his result by means of fibration-like structures (see Proposition \ref{prop: fillings}).
+With the help of Lefschetz fibrations and open books, the author \cite{ObaFillings} constructed $(4n-1)$-dimensional contact manifolds admitting infinitely many Weinstein fillings, or equivalently Stein fillings up to homotopy.
+After the first version of this paper was posted on arXiv, intriguingly, Zhou \cite{Zhou_fillings} provided contact manifolds with infinitely many Weinstein fillings \textit{in every dimension}, up to homotopy, based on Lefschetz fibrations and spinal open books, a variant of open books.
+Nonetheless, unlike $3$-dimensional results such as those in \cite{BVH} and \cite{DKP}, it is still difficult to control the Euler characteristics of Weinstein fillings of contact manifolds of dimension $\geq 5$.
+However, by using an $h$-principle argument, Lazarev \cite{Laz} has constructed contact manifolds in any dimension with arbitrarily many finite Weinstein fillings, each having distinct Euler characteristics.
+As an application of Theorem \ref{thm: relation}, we will partially recover this result by means of fibration-like structures (see Proposition \ref{prop: fillings}).